 There are basic standards of caring and responsibility that all physicians should possess.
 What better way to introduce these basics than by placing students with community physicians who demonstrate these standards in the daily practice of medicine?
-We welcome physician’s from all specialties and locations to complete our Preceptorship forms.
-Out-of-state preceptors who provide housing or other accommodations will likely have greater student contact.
+We welcome physicians from all specialties and locations to complete our preceptorship forms.

 A review of selected literature has revealed that the following are characteristics of effective clinical teachers.

 It is possible to do the important work of precepting students and still get home in time for dinner.

 Using the postcard given to student, sign off on the required 20 histories.
 Communicate freely with the preceptorship staff.

 The preceptorship staff welcomes contact concerning student progress and is available to offer general assistance or answer any questions you might have:

 Maintain a collegial relationship with the medical student

 The students are anticipating an enjoyable clinical educational experience in your practice.
 This will be enhanced when a collegial relationship can be established between you and your student.
 The students are instructed to contact their preceptors before the scheduled rotation time to introduce themselves and arrange a meeting time and place for the first day.